The-DevSec-Blueprint/devsecblueprint.github.io/docs/projects/devsecops-home-lab/installation-and-configuration/security-tools/trivy.md

 ---
 id: install-config-trivy
 title: Trivy
 sidebar_position: 4
 ---

+## Overview

+> This installation happens on the `dsb-hub`.

+According to [Trivy's GitHub Repository], Trivy is a comprehensive, easy-to-use open-source vulnerability scanner.
+It detects vulnerabilities in OS packages, container images, file systems, and Git repositories.
+Additionally, Trivy can identify configuration issues and hard-coded secrets, making it an essential tool for DevSecOps practices.
+This guide will walk you through the steps to install and configure Trivy on your system.

-## **Installation Steps**
+## Installation Steps

-1. **Configure and Install Package**
+1. Configure and Install Package

 - Install required packages and add the Trivy repository key:

      ```bash
      sudo apt-get install wget apt-transport-https gnupg
      wget -qO - https://aquasecurity.github.io/trivy-repo/deb/public.key | gpg --dearmor | sudo tee /usr/share/keyrings/trivy.gpg > /dev/null
      ```

 - Add the Trivy repository to your sources list:

      ```bash
      echo "deb [signed-by=/usr/share/keyrings/trivy.gpg] https://aquasecurity.github.io/trivy-repo/deb generic main" | sudo tee -a /etc/apt/sources.list.d/trivy.list
      ```

 - Update your package list and install Trivy:

      ```bash
      sudo apt-get update
      sudo apt-get install trivy
      ```

-2. **Check if Trivy is Installed Successfully**
+2. Check if Trivy is Installed Successfully

 - Verify that Trivy is installed and running correctly by running the `trivy` command:

      ```bash
      trivy
      ```

 - You should see output similar to the following, which confirms that Trivy is installed and provides usage instructions:

      ```
      Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues and hard-coded secrets